Wei2Wakeup/titanic_survival/README.md

 # Titanic Survival
 ## Introduction
-This project is to play with titanic survial dataset.(81% accuracy with test kaggle top 5%)
+This project is to play with titanic survial dataset.(81% accuracy with test dataset /kaggle top 5%)

 ## Dataset Descirption
 The data set have 891 items with